Local arts projects

 Art on the Trail

-Art on the Trail is an initiative which aims to develop high quality community art sculptures for the enjoyment of local residents using the airport’s perimeter trail.
+Art on the Trail is an initiative which aims to develop high quality art sculptures for the enjoyment of the local community using the airport’s perimeter trail.
 There are now five pieces of artwork along the trail.

 - A series of stepping stones were created and designed with input from local primary school children, by Castle Donington artist Graeme Mitcheson.